llxisdsh/pb/README.md

 # pb.SeqFlatMapOf

-`pb.SeqFlatMapOf` is a seqlock-based flat hash map: the read path uses optimistic validation (s1 even → read metadata/entries → s2, retry if changed), while the write path performs ordered bucket updates and briefly flips the per-bucket sequence to odd during mutation before restoring it to even to publish a consistent view.
+`SeqFlatMapOf` is a seqlock-based flat hash map.
+Both the table and K/V are stored inline (fully flat layout) to minimize cache misses.
+This design delivers stable hit latency and throughput even on cold working sets, which differs from the other concurrent maps’ memory layouts and access paths.

-## Key Properties
+Key highlights
-- Bucket-level seqlock: readers validate with a lightweight s1/s2 check; on conflict or odd sequence they retry or gracefully fall back to a locked slow path.
+- Bucket-level seqlock: readers perform optimistic validation (s1 even → read → s2 equal means stable).
+On conflict, they retry quickly and, if necessary, fall back to a short locked slow path.
+- Ordered publication for writes: with the root-bucket lock held, flip the bucket sequence to odd → apply changes → flip to even to publish a consistent view.
+- Fully flat storage: inlined table and K/V greatly reduce pointer chasing and cache misses; performance remains strong even with cold data.
-- Flat, inline storage (K/V in-place): no atomicValue on the value path, so V is not restricted by CPU word size (arbitrary-sized value types are supported).
+- No value-size limit: V is not constrained by machine word size; arbitrary-sized value types are supported.
-- Clear deletion semantics: delete first “unpublishes” the slot (clears metadata and completes an even-sequence publish) and then, under the bucket lock, actively clears both key and value; this does not require `WithZeroAsDeleted`.
-- Parallel resizing: follows the package-wide help–copy–publish protocol and can be performed in parallel.
+- Parallel resizing: follows a help–copy–publish protocol and can proceed in parallel with minimal impact to ongoing reads/writes.
-- API parity: largely mirrors `MapOf`/`FlatMapOf` (Load, Store, LoadOrStore, Range, Process, etc.).
+- API parity: largely matches MapOf/FlatMapOf (Load, Store, LoadOrStore, Range, Process, etc.).

-## Trade-offs and Boundaries
+Trade-offs
-Advantages
-- Very low read-side overhead under low contention; close to “lock-free read” behavior in the common case.
-- Range-friendly iteration: callbacks are invoked outside locks; consistency is bucket-local (not a global snapshot) but stable for each bucket.
-- No limit on V size thanks to the non-atomic value layout.

-Limitations
-- No automatic shrinking (same as `FlatMapOf`).
+- No automatic shrinking (same as FlatMapOf).
-- Buckets carry seqlock metadata, so overall memory efficiency is typically worse than `MapOf`.
-- Consistency is bucket-level, not a global snapshot across the entire table.
+- Consistency is bucket-local (not a global snapshot).

-## Differences from Other Implementations
-- Versus `FlatMapOf`
-  - Read performance: FlatMapOf uses true lock-free reads via atomicValue and is usually faster on pure read workloads; SeqFlatMapOf incurs seqlock validation and occasional fallback, so it is typically a bit slower.
-  - Value type constraints: FlatMapOf’s read path favors V ≤ 8 bytes (or pointer indirection); SeqFlatMapOf has no value size limitation.
-  - Delete behavior: FlatMapOf by default only “unpublishes” the slot and retains the key (optionally zeroing the value with `WithZeroAsDeleted`); SeqFlatMapOf, after publishing an even sequence, actively clears both key and value without any additional option.
-  - Shrinking: neither supports automatic shrinking.
-- Versus `MapOf`
-  - Performance direction: SeqFlatMapOf is generally faster than MapOf on read-heavy and mixed workloads; FlatMapOf remains the top choice for peak read throughput.
-  - Memory and features: MapOf typically achieves better memory efficiency and supports automatic shrinking; SeqFlatMapOf trades a larger per-bucket footprint and seqlock for predictable read latency.
-  - Consistency model: MapOf provides a global snapshot view; SeqFlatMapOf offers bucket-local consistency but may experience “stale reads” in some scenarios.
-  - Access path: MapOf uses pointer indirection without sequence checks; SeqFlatMapOf uses a flat layout with seqlock validation, often providing more stable hit latency.
+- Slightly higher per-bucket overhead than MapOf due to seqlock/metadata.

+How it differs
+- Versus `FlatMapOf`: more stable on cold/irregular access patterns but includes seqlock validation and occasional slow-path; supports arbitrarily large V; also no automatic shrinking.
+- Versus `MapOf`: typically more predictable hit latency on read-heavy/mixed workloads; MapOf generally wins on memory efficiency and features (e.g., shrinking).

-## When to Choose What
+When to use
-- Choose `SeqFlatMapOf`: read-heavy workloads with frequent Range; values larger than a machine word (>8B) where you want inline storage; you want deletes to physically clear both K and V without feature switches.
-- Choose `FlatMapOf`: very small K/V with the highest possible read throughput, and you can accept “no shrinking” and V size constraints.
-- Choose `MapOf`: best memory utilization, supports shrinking, and offers the most general-purpose feature set.
+- Read-heavy or mixed workloads; small value types; require stable performance even with cold data.

 ---